I don’t know why but curry has always scared me. Where do I buy it? How do I use it? What does it taste like? Is it going to spice my face off?

 And surprisingly filling, thanks to the addition of crunchy, spicy baked chickpeas.

 The flavor also comes in waves, first savory, then sweet, then “whoa, this is spicy.”
-If you prefer it less spicy, simply add less chipotle (or cayenne) powder, or omit it entirely.
+If you prefer it less spicy, simply add less cayenne, or omit it entirely.
 I just felt that it needed some heat to balance out the sweet potato and coconut milk.

 Sweet Potato Coconut Curry Soup

 - 1 15-oz. can chickpeas (1 can yields ~1 1/2 cups)

 - 1/2 tsp yellow curry powder

 - 1/4 tsp sea salt

 - 1 pinch cayenne pepper